inmo-jang/unity_assets/PointCloudStreaming/readme.md

 This Unity asset allows to render PointCloud2 from ROS into Unity.

-NOTE: If your ros-sharp version is old, which uses `Subscrbier` instead of `UnitySubscriber`, you need to git clone [this commit](https://github.com/inmo-jang/unity_assets/commit/331e7e8eb78af0d583c730671b1a0ff2fe0a174f).
+NOTE: If your ros-sharp version is old, which uses `Subscrbier` instead of `UnitySubscriber`, you need to git clone [this particular commit](https://github.com/inmo-jang/unity_assets/commit/331e7e8eb78af0d583c730671b1a0ff2fe0a174f).

 ### Dependency
 - A rgb-d camera or Lidar ROS Package to receive PointCloud2 type data.
 This tutorial uses an [Orbbec Astra](https://orbbec3d.com/product-astra-pro/), for which you can use [ros_astra_camera](https://github.com/inmo-jang/ros_astra_camera_OLD).